jmannall/RoomAcoustiCpp/docs/common/vec3.md

-A 3D vector class with arithmetic, normalization, and geometric operations.
+A 3D vector type used for positions, directions, and geometry.

+Most users will interact with RoomAcoustiC++ through the high-level API in [`Spatialiser/Interface.h`](../spatialiser/interface.md).
+This page documents lower-level details for advanced usage.

+`Vec3` provides common vector operations (normalisation, dot/cross products, approximate comparisons) and is used in the API for listener/source positions and room geometry.

 - **Namespace:** `RAC::Common`
 - **Header:** `Common/Vec3.h`